 I am a 2013 graduate of Berkeley Law and a 2010 graduate of Harvard College (A.B. in history and literature).
 Most of my experience is in teaching, libraries, and of course, law.
 I am interested in how tech law, especially copyright, can further (or at least not hinder) the aims of libraries, universities, and other educational institutions.
-I am admitted to the bar in Illinois and Massachusetts.
+I am admitted to the bar in Massachusetts and Illinois (retired status).

-I am a Copyright Specialist at the University of Michigan Library.
+I am the Scholarly Communications Outreach Librarian at the Penn State University Libraries.
 The views expressed on this site are my own.

 From elementary school to law school, I had the good fortune to work or volunteer in the library of every school I attended, working in almost every kind of library department.

 My personal highlights include cataloging medieval manuscripts at the Robbins Collection, answering informational and basic reference questions in public services at the Loeb Music Library, helping to write a fair use tool as a copyright research fellow at the Harvard Law School Library, and of course finding missing books, which I first got hooked on during an end-of-the-school-year audit at Hoover Elementary.

 During my junior and senior years in college, I served as a student representative to my school’s faculty committee on the library.
 At the committee meetings, I learned for the first time about many library policy issues: soaring e-resources costs, the promise of open access, the just-in-time vs. just-in-case acquisition dilemma, etc. It was these issues, and my conviction that law reform and legal creativity can help address them, that motivated me during law school.